Jdemeds-123/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-In this projec, i basically learnt how to do the following:
+# In this projec, i basically learnt how to do following:
 Why JavaScript programming is amazing
 How to run a JavaScript script
 How to create variables and constants